loader image

 Achievements over the last year include:

-• The percentage of primary pupils achieving nationally expected levels of attainment in literacy and numeracy is above national performance in all measures, including those in the most deprived areas
+• In the most recently published national data, West Lothian primary pupils expected levels of attainment in literacy and numeracy is above national performance in all measures, including those in the most deprived areas.

 %